 My current research focus is on programming models for pattern-recognition processors.
 Collected data is often analyzed in a multitude of different ways, and many algorithms in areas such as data-mining, bioinformatics, deep packet analysis, and spam filtering require identification of exact or near-match character patterns.
-Special hardware accelerators, such as the Automata Processor from Micron Technology can dramatically reduce processing time for these tasks.
+Special hardware accelerators, such as FPGAs and custom hardware (e.g., Micron's Automata Processor, the Cache Automaton, etc.) can dramatically reduce processing time for these tasks.
 Programming these devices, however, can be challenging for non-expert users.
-My goal is to ease the programming burden by providing new language support and debugging tools, which enable researchers to leverage these performance improvements.
+My goal is to ease the programming burden by providing automated transformations, new language support, and debugging tools, which enable researchers to leverage these performance improvements.

 Autonomous vehicles, such as quadcopters and rovers, perform critical tasks for government agencies and emergency services.
 Missions often take place in locations where communication with human operators is infrequent or delayed, such as distant planets, war zones, and remote crash sites.
 Consequently, humans may not be able to take manual control to recover the vehicle if the software begins to malfunction.
 Many of these malfunctions, or software bugs, do not cause total loss of the vehicle, but rather hinder the successful completion of a mission (e.g., a ample is not collected or a camera is not pointed in the correct direction).
 How can an autonomous vehicle fend for itself when such malfunctions occur?